 Any and all signs and forms of low or high level anaphylaxisincluding sudden onset anxiety or irritability and other mood swings or sudden mutism especially in children

-Bottom line, while “true allergies” require an IgE-mediated response to a protein such as a food or pollen of some kind (I grew up with horrific IgE-mediated grass-pollen and cat allergy myself), we can react to so much more that can’t be easily measured by the allergist, including chemicals like fluoride and chlorine, scents, smoke, dyes, foods (in absence of IgE reaction), sunlight, vibration, temperature, pain and stress.
+Bottom line, while “true allergies” require an IgE-mediated response to a protein such as a food or pollen of some kind (I grew up with really bad IgE-mediated grass-pollen and cat allergies among others myself), we can react to so much more that can’t be easily measured by the allergist, including chemicals like fluoride and chlorine, scents, smoke, dyes, foods (in absence of IgE reaction), sunlight, vibration, temperature, pain and stress.

 Leakers and Shockers

 We also tend to fall into two general “camps”: leakers or shockers.
 (One or the other.)
 Though even leakers can and will “tip over” and shock once their histamine and/or stress levels are high enough, we tend to avoid needing to use our epi-pens much if at all knock wood.